milgra/vmp/doc/USER.md

 Click on the red button if you want to quit the application.
 If you want to continue, enter the path to the folder on your machine where you store your music/music videos and click on the green button.
 [note: in the near future a file browser popup will be added to this part]
-Zen Music will parse your library and create a database from your songs.
+Visual Music Player will parse your library and create a database from your songs.
 During parsing the parsed songs will be shown in the library browser.

 ## 2. The Main Interface

-Zen Music's main user interface has four main parts :
+Visual Music Player's main user interface has four main parts :

 - The toolbar
 - The library browser